MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-analyze-qp.md

 SQL Server Profiler can provide more details about query performance by tracing query events.
 It's installed with [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms).
 Before starting, make sure you have the latest version of SSMS installed.

 > [!NOTE]
-> Currently you can only trace query processing for manually created Direct Lake datasets.
-Currently, SQL Server Profiler and other XMLA-based management tools aren't able to connect to default datasets.
+> Currently, you can only trace query processing for manually created Direct Lake datasets.
+SQL Server Profiler and other XMLA-based management tools can't connect to default datasets.

 1. Start SQL Server Profiler from the Windows menu.